UBC Student Assistance Program (SAP)

 - Available 24/7

-- Choice of phone, video, face to face (where available), and instant messaging or chat counselling
+- Choice of phone, video, or face to face (where available)

 - Confidential and safe space to discuss your concerns